TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 We don't reach the conclusion.
 We zoom out again-

 And it's becoming tiresome now.
-The law of diminishing returns has been broken, but we'll keep on going.
+The law of diminishing returns has been broken, but we'll keep on going anyway.
 Get ready to-

 ## Zoom out